 First Aid boxes are taken out for each games lesson.
 TA's trained in Emergency First Aid are either deployed as assistants on the field or accessible in school should assistance be required.
-For safeguarding reasons, lessons on the school field requires the gate to be locked at all times.
-In the event of this key being lost, there is a second set of keys in the school's key safe.
+For safeguarding reasons, lessons on the school field require the gate to be locked at all times.
+When crossing West Street from the school, at least one member of staff should be on patrol on the road to notify traffic of children crossing, one positioned at the corner of Church Fields and one at the rear.
+All members of staff are required to wear high visibility vests and a head count of children should be conducted within the class and also prior to crossing.
+When returning to school, a head count should be conducted when lining up on the field and at the end of Church Fields prior to crossing.
+All children should walk in single file.
 Where weather renders an outdoor lesson non-viable, every effort is made to move the lesson into the hall.
 The lesson may be adapted or suitable indoor games played instead.

-In the event of an accident, incidents must be referred to the first aider and recorded in the accident book.
+In the event of an accident, incidents must be referred to the first aider and recorded on Arbor.
 In the event of a serious incident or accident, a staff member's class radio is used to contact the school office.
 If necessary, a staff member's personal mobile phone can be used to call for an ambulance.
+Serious accidents are reported to the Local Authority.